 An administrative fee and premium for the crop covered by each HIP-WI Endorsement will be due in addition to any administrative fee(s) and/or premium(s) of the underlying policy.
 However, the HIP-WI administrative fee may be waived if you qualify as a limited resource farmer, a Beginning Farmer Rancher (BFR), or a Veteran Farmer Rancher (VFR).

-Premium for HIP-WI is calculated by multiplying the Hurricane Protection Amount (HPA) by the premium rate and any premium adjustment percentages that may apply.
+Premium for the HIP-WI Endorsement is calculated by multiplying the Hurricane Protection Amount (HPA) by the premium rate and any premium adjustment percentages that may apply.
 All information needed to calculate the premium rate is contained in the actuarial documents.
-The premium subsidy for HIP-WI is fixed at 65 percent.
+The premium subsidy for the HIP-WI Endorsement is fixed at 65 percent.

 How does HIP-WI coverage work when combined with SCO or STAX?HIP-WI covers a portion of the deductible above the SCO or STAX layer of insurance, up to 95 percent of the expected crop value, the same as for other crops.

 What will my HIP-WI coverage be based on if I have SCO or STAX acreage that is later enrolled in FSA ARC or PLC?
 Will my coverage range for HIP-WI be based on the underlying policy or the coverage level including SCO or STAX since I will be ineligible for SCO or STAX indemnity on those acres?

 The HIP-WI Endorsement will remain in effect when an insured adds, modifies, or removes any SCO or STAX coverage associated with the underlying policy.